xiaoli-dong/metagenomics_crash_course/fastqc/README.md

 #the script can accept compressed or uncompressed fastq or fasta format sequence files as input
 >perl seqStats.pl  -f fastq -s your_reads.fastaq.gz > your_read1.stats.txt
 ```
-## Do the quality assessment using the [FastQC program](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
+## Do the quality assessment using FastQC
 Now, we are ready to excute the fastqc program on our sequence files
 ```
 #prepare the fastqc output directory